 Another cause of damaged goods while in transit – especially with metal-based materials, parts, equipment, etc. – is rust and corrosion.
 To prevent the causes of rusting, companies can invest in anti-rust products such as VCI (Vapour Corrosion Inhibitor) Emitters, VCI Paper, and VCI Desiccants.

-Use Daywalk Products to Reduce Logistics Costs
+DAYWALK Solutions Reduce Logistics Costs

-Strapping, metal cages, steel pallets, and anti-rust products from Daywalk can help solve your rising logistics costs.
+Strapping, metal cages, steel pallets, and anti-rust products from DAYWALK can help solve your rising logistics costs.
 Ready to discuss your needs?
 Talk to any of our friendly representatives by calling us on 1300 662 987, use our Online Chat Support, or send us your enquiries here.
 We provide systems and solutions to complex storage and transport challenges.
 We are ready to discuss your latest ideas and challenges in safe storage and transport.